DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/configmaps-secrets/use-configmap.md

        name: myconfigmap
 ```

-If there are multiple containers in a Pod, each container needs its own `volumeMounts` block, but you only need to set one `spec.volumes` block per ConfigMap.
+If there are multiple containers in a Pod, each container needs its own __volumeMounts__ block, but you only need to set one __spec.volumes__ block per ConfigMap.

 !!! note

-     When a configuration item is used as a data volume mounted on a container, the configuration item can only be read as a read-only file.
+     When a ConfigMap is used as a data volume mounted on a container, the ConfigMap can only be read as a read-only file.